buzztroll/unix-agent/docs/authentication/agent_trusting_dcm.rst

      # DCM.
      ca_cert=<path to the certificate file>

-In both cases the agent must be restarted before the change will take effect.
+The agent must be restarted before the change will take effect.